JasonJZLiu/FACTR_Hardware/README.md

 ## License and Acknowledgements
 This source code is licensed under the Apache 2.0 liscence found in the LICENSE file in the root directory of this repository.

-This project builds on top of or utilizes the following third party dependencies.
-- [GELLO](https://wuphilipp.github.io/gello_site/): Inpiration for this work.
+Special thanks to the [GELLO](https://wuphilipp.github.io/gello_site/) project for serving as a source of inspiration for this work.

 ## Citation
-If you find this codebase useful, feel free to cite our work!
+If you find this project useful, feel free to cite our work!
 <div style="display:flex;">
 <div>